 AAC is proud of our strong and creative volunteer community!
-Our Volunteer/Outreach Coordinator, Ryan Parks, is the leader of this hardworking group, which includes children, adults, families, and friends of all ages.
-Let Ryan know if you’re interested in the programs listed below.
+Our Volunteer/Outreach Coordinator, Michelle Dodson, is the leader of this hardworking group, which includes children, adults, families, and friends of all ages.
+Let Michelle know if you’re interested in the programs listed below.

 We like to take our dogs for walks – it’s good for them, and learning how to walk nicely makes them more adoptable.
 Our biggest need is on the weekends, from 8:00 AM – 1:00 PM.
 Let us know if you’d like to help out as a walker!